Briansimiy/doc/README.md

 # doc
- doc rep for showing the doc in the git
+ doc rep for showing the doc in the github